jleeothon/conlanging/grammar/04-verbs.md

 Verb periphrasis can be done by putting two verbs together, head-last.
 Some important constructions:

-_a-skolan_ + infinitive: marks the future tense.
-E.g. _skal a-milki þen kuw_ "I
+_skolun_ + infinitive: marks the future tense.
+E.g. _skal milkun þen kuw_ "I
 shall milk the cow".

-_a-skolde_ + infinitive: marks the irrealis mood, or used as an infinitive for future-in-past.
+_skoldun_ + infinitive: marks the irrealis mood, or used as an infinitive for future-in-past.
 E.g. _skolde a-wesen reik, als skolke a-häben ait reika fadar_ "I would be rich if I had a rich father".

-_a-gá_ + infinitive: marks future tense, informal; also just marks that the subject physically goes to do something.
-E.g. _gás a-ete butans_ "you're going to eat ourside".
+_gán_ + infinitive: marks future tense, informal; also just marks that the subject physically goes to do something.
+E.g. _gás etun butans_ "you're going to eat ourside".

-_a-wese_ + past participle: marks a passive voice.
+_wesun_ + past participle: marks a passive voice.
 E.g. _irs ew hwan hrópen te hwiel þes málteidas!_ "you're always called during meals".

-_a-werþe_ + past participle: marks passive voice, and marks a change in state.
+_werþun_ + past participle: marks passive voice, and marks a change in state.
-Can be analysed as _a-werþe_ + adjective.
+Can be analysed as _werþun_ + adjective.

-_a-bleibe_ + past participle: marks passive voice, and marks a continuation of state.
-Can be analysed as _a-werþe_ + adjective.
+_bleibun_ + past participle: marks passive voice, and marks a continuation of state.
+Can be analysed as _bleibun_ + adjective.

-More constructions are of course possible, and their meanings may sometimes be obvious e.g. _a-wolle_ + infinitive.
+More constructions are of course possible, and their meanings may sometimes be obvious e.g. _wollun_ + infinitive.

 ⚠️ Not sure if to make things head first or head last.